Training structure

 Faculty of Science

-Within biotechnologies, bioprocesses correspond to the industrial implementation of living tools (whether enzymes, microorganisms or eukaryotic cells) for the synthesis of products of interest.
-This course will focus on the central stage of the bioprocess: the biological reaction in the reactor.
-In particular, it will focus on the use of microbial and cellular catalysts.
-The products of interest may be fermented foods (wine, beer, etc.), energy molecules (bioethanol, methane, etc.), chemical intermediates or biomedicines (vaccines, monoclonal antibodies, growth factors, etc.).
-The knowledge and skills acquired in this course can be applied to any sector of activity.
-Examples will be given in fields corresponding to the main outlets of the two courses concerned (Agrosciences and Health).
-This course is a direct continuation of the M1 course HAV811V "Bioprocess Engineering -Batch".
-It focuses on the UpStream Processing (USP) aspects of bioprocessing.
+Within biotechnology, bioprocesses involve the industrial application of living organisms (whether enzymes, microorganisms, or eukaryotic cells) for the synthesis of products of interest.
+This course will focus on the central stage of the bioprocess: biological reactions in reactors.
+More specifically, it will focus on the use of microbial and cellular catalysts.
+Products of interest may include fermented foods (wine, beer, etc.), energy molecules (bioethanol, methane, etc.), chemical intermediates, and biomedicines (vaccines, monoclonal antibodies, growth factors, etc.).
+The knowledge and skills acquired during this course unit will be transferable to any sector of activity.
+Examples will be given in the fields corresponding to the main career opportunities for the two programs concerned (Agrosciences and Health).
+This course is a direct continuation of the M1 HAV811V course "Bioprocess Engineering - Batch."
+It focuses on the UpStream Processing (USP) aspects of bioprocesses.

-The first lectures will provide an overview of bioprocesses and the approach applied in bioprocess engineering, as well as a brief reminder of the Batch mode (M1 prerequisite).
-The bulk of the course will then be devoted to applying the bioprocess engineering approach to reactors operating in continuous and Fed-Batch (or semi-(dis)continuous culture) modes.
+The first classes will provide an overview of bioprocesses and the approach applied in bioprocess engineering, as well as a brief review of batch mode (prerequisite for M1).
+The bulk of the course will then be devoted to the application of bioprocess engineering to reactors operated in continuous and Fed-Batch mode (or semi-(dis)continuous culture).

 Cross-disciplinary modules will also be offered:

--Transfer management (mixture management, heat transfer, gas transfer) with a focus on gas transfer and how to ensure a culture's oxygen requirements (kLa, OUR, OTR) -Design of culture media
+-Transfer management (management of mixing, heat transfer, gas transfer) with a strong focus on gas transfer and how to ensure the oxygen requirements of a culture (kLa, OUR, OTR).-Culture medium design

--Development of a biological reaction monitoring indicator: the Respiratory Quotient (RQ)
+-Development of an indicator for monitoring biological response: the Respiratory Quotient (RQ)

 This course includes interactive lectures and tutorials.

-Students in the M2 Biology-Health / IBIS / Biomanufacturing specialization will be able to put their project into practice intensively (1 month) as part of the "Multidisciplinary lab project: from gene to protein" UEs.
-For these students, a strong link is also provided with the specialization courses (HAV910V, HAV911V and HAA910V).
-Please refer to the descriptions of these UEs for further information.
+An intensive practical application (1 month) in the form of a project is planned for students in the M2 Biology-Health/IBIS/specialization in bioproduction as part of the "Multidisciplinary lab project: from gene to protein" course units.
+For these students, a strong link is also planned with the specialization course units (HAV910V, HAV911V, and HAA910V).
+Please refer to the descriptions of these course units for more information.

 ECTS